 Watch for These Red Flags

-“Take a step back if you think something is too good to be true, because it usually is,” says Adam Stutz, a compliance consultant with Core Compliance & Legal Services.
-“Beware of the promise of guaranteed returns and pressure tactics.
-It’s what we call the “Madoff Syndrome” – the promise of 25% annual returns.
+At Core Compliance & Legal Services, Inc. (Core Compliance), we recommend firms take a step back if they think something is too good to be true because it usually is.
+Firms need to beware of the promise of guaranteed returns and pressure tactics.
+It’s what’s called the “Madoff Syndrome” – the promise of 25% annual returns.
 Make sure to check your investment advisor’s background, which is public information.
-Practice healthy skepticism.”
+Practice healthy skepticism.

 Even what appears to be a harmless situation at first glance can lead to serious trouble, especially on the subject of insider trading.